codeneeth/grocify-project/README.md

-# Grocify
+# Grosify

-**Grocify** is a work-in-progress grocery website layout built with **HTML** and **Tailwind CSS**.
+**Grosify** is a work-in-progress grocery website layout built with **HTML** and **Tailwind CSS**.

 > **Note:** This project is currently **incomplete** and under development.

 ## Overview

-Grocify aims to be a clean and modern grocery shopping site layout, focusing on simplicity, usability, and clean design.
+Grosify aims to be a clean and modern grocery shopping site layout, focusing on simplicity, usability, and clean design.

 ## Current Status